 If you’re overweight, it’s best to avoid fad diets and crash dieting.
 Talk to a nutritionist about a healthy diet and weight loss plan that you can follow.
 Your doctor can recommend a healthy weight goal for your body type.

 Have your blood sugar level checked when you visit your doctor.
 This is important even if you don’t have diabetes mellitus.

 Your doctor may want to check your serum insulin level in addition to your blood glucose level if insulin resistance is suspected.

-Eating more fiber will help your body get rid of uric acid.
+Eating more fiber can help reduce uric acid levels.
 Fiber can also help balance your blood sugar and insulin levels.
 It also tends to increase satiety, helping to lower the risk of overeating.